psoloway/puppetlabs-tomcat/README.md

 #####`source_strip_first_dir`

-Specifies whether to strip the topmost directory of the tarball contents when unpacking it.
+Specifies whether to strip the topmost directory of the tarball when unpacking it.
 Only valid if `install_from_source` is set to 'true'.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`package_ensure`